stormchaserroleplaying/stormchaserRPG/Classes/Warrior/Barbarian/index.md

 *Prerequisite:* Rage<br>
 You can throw aside all concern for defense to attack with fierce desperation.
 When you make your first attack on your turn, you can decide to attack recklessly.
 Doing so gives you advantage on melee weapon attack rolls during this turn, but attack rolls against you have advantage until your next turn.

-### Fighting Style
-You adopt a particular style of fighting as your specialty.
-Choose a [Fighting Style](https://stormchaserroleplaying.com/stormchaserRPG/CustomisationOptions/FightingStyles/).
-You can’t take a Fighting Style option more than once, even if you later get to choose again.

-### Extra Attack
-*Prerequisite:* 5 Other Warrior Talents<br>
-You can attack twice, instead of once, whenever you take the [Attack](https://stormchaserroleplaying.com/stormchaserRPG/Combat/ActionsinCombat/Attack/#attack-) action on your turn.

 ### Fast Movement
 *Prerequisite:* Reckless Attack<br>
 Your speed increases by 10 feet while you aren’t wearing heavy armour.